 PathogenThis section has been translated automatically.

-Parvovirus B19 (single-stranded DNA virus), transmission by droplet infection, incubation period 13-17 days.
+Parvovirus B19 (single-stranded DNA virus), transmission by droplet infection, incubation period 4-14 days.
 Parvovirus B19 is the only parvovirus that infects humans.
-It was found by chance by Yvonne Cossart in 1975 and named after a series of tests (number 19 in series B).
-The virus multiplies in erythroblasts and binds to the blood group antigen P.
+It was found by chance in 1975 by Yvonne Cossart and named after an investigational series (number 19 in series B).
+The virus replicates in erythroblasts and binds to the blood group antigen P.

 Occurrence/EpidemiologyThis section has been translated automatically.

 The prevalence of infection is 5-10% in pre-school age and 60-70% in adults.